cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

-Title: From Gaussian Algebra to Gaussian Processes
+Title: From Gaussian Algebra to Gaussian Processes, Part 1
 Date: 2018-03-31 19:00
 Author: Will Wolf
 Lang: en
-Slug: gaussian-algebra-to-gaussian-processes
+Slug: gaussian-algebra-to-gaussian-processes-part-1
 Status: published
 Summary: A thorough, straightforward, un-intimidating introduction to Gaussian processes in NumPy.
-Image: figures/gaussian-algebra-to-gaussian-processes/output_40_0.png
+Image: figures/gaussian-algebra-to-gaussian-processes-part-1/output_40_0.png

 Most **introductory tutorials** on Gaussian processes start with a nose-punch of **fancy statements**, like: